gbv/jskos-server/index.md

 ### GET /status
 Returns a status object.

+*This endpoint is going to be replaced by [/openapi.json](#get-openapijson) so use the latter, of possible.
+The status object also contains full OpenAPI description in field `openapi` to facilitate switching from /status to /openapi.json*.

 There is a [JSON Schema](https://json-schema.org) for the format of this endpoint.
 It is available under `/status.schema.json` for every jskos-server installation (starting from version 1.0.0).
 The most recent schema can be accessed here: https://gbv.github.io/jskos-server/status.schema.json

 Note that certain properties from the actual configuration will not be shown in the result for `/status`: